danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 AND OrderDate >= '2016-04-01' and OrderDate < '2016-06-01'
 ```

 Notice that you do not use filtered indexes and SQL scans the table even when the two indexes (combined) cover the range.
-Why?

 Is there anything you can do to improve performance using filtered indexes in this scenario?
 Think of maintenance effors